 Adding A Custom Image To Your Wheel

-If you really want to go all out you can create a custom image for your wheel in something like photoshop then add it to the wheel.
+If you really want to go all out you can create a custom image for your wheel in something like photoshop and then add it to the wheel.
 You can do this by selecting Display image and uploading your image to Stream Elements.

 Changing The Size Of Your Wheel